rust-lang/rust-by-example/src/hello/print.md

 ### Activities

- * Fix the two issues in the above code (see FIXME) so that it runs without error.
+ * Fix the issue in the above code (see FIXME) so that it runs without error.
+ * Try uncommenting the line that attempts to format the `Structure` struct (see TODO)
  * Add a `println!` macro call that prints: `Pi is roughly 3.142` by controlling the number of decimal places shown.
 For the purposes of this exercise, use `let pi = 3.141592` as an estimate for pi.
 (Hint: you may need to